Our meditation and breathwork ceremonies offer many spiritual, physical, and mental benefits.

 Bring a bottle of water.
 The odds of getting thirsty or having dry mouth is high as you’ll be breathing for a prolonged period.
 Having water on hand so you can quickly hydrate your mouth; this will also ensure you take shorter breaks in between breathwork patterns.

-If outside, bring a yoga matt, cushion, or blanket to sit or lie on and pack it in a backpack.
+Bring a yoga matt, cushion, or blanket to sit or lie on and pack it in a backpack.
 A backpack is better than a bag as you’ll have your hands free.

 Bring a torch or headlamp, especially for sessions during the darker winter months!